HeardLibrary/workshops/_posts/2015-11-20-visualizing-data.md

 ##Examples
 Below are just a few examples of compelling uses of data visualization:

-* Combining a map of the United States with a timeline, the [Tornado deaths in the US](http://www.nytimes.com/interactive/2011/04/28/us/tornado-deaths.html) visualization from the New York Times allows users to see differences in both geographic and temporal dimensions.
+* Combining a map of the United States with a timeline, the [Tornado Deaths in the US](http://www.nytimes.com/interactive/2011/04/28/us/tornado-deaths.html) visualization from the New York Times allows users to see differences in both geographic and temporal dimensions.
-* A second New York Times visualization, [How different groups spend their day](http://www.nytimes.com//interactive/2009/07/31/business/20080801-metrics-graphic.html), uses a steamgraph visualization to group activities like eating, work, and socializing to show how American study participants spend their time in these activities throughout the day.
+* A second New York Times visualization, [How Different Groups Spend Their Day](http://www.nytimes.com//interactive/2009/07/31/business/20080801-metrics-graphic.html), uses a steamgraph visualization to group activities like eating, work, and socializing to show how American study participants spend their time in these endeavors throughout the day.
 Users can view the visualization for the participants as an entire group, or see the data broken into demographic categories.
 * The visualization [Snake Oil Supplements?](http://www.informationisbeautiful.net/visualizations/snake-oil-supplements/) maps the strength of evidence provided in published medical studies for the use of supplements to treat various health conditions.
 Data may be filtered by the health condition a user wishes to treat or by the type of supplement in question.
-* The [Wikipedia deletion debates](http://notabilia.net/) visualization shows the debate on Wikipedia over removing or keeping 100 individual articles.
-Each line was created by following arguments made in the conversation-- a curly line shows consensus, where each opinion tended to agree with those before it.
+* The [Wikipedia Deletion Debates](http://notabilia.net/) visualization shows the debate on Wikipedia over removing or keeping 100 individual articles.
+Each line was created by following arguments made in the conversation.
+A curly line shows consensus, where each opinion tended to agree with those before it.
 A straighter line indicates a great deal of opposing discussion, pulling the conversation in separate directions so frequently that the visualization results in a straight line.

 ##Exercise
 This exercise focuses on experimenting with various kinds of visualization.

-* In groups of 2 or 3, participants worked with the [RAW project](http://raw.densitydesign.org/) from [DensityDesign Lab](http://raw.densitydesign.org/)
+* During the workshop, in groups of 2 or 3, participants worked with the [RAW project](http://raw.densitydesign.org/) from [DensityDesign Lab](http://raw.densitydesign.org/).
-* Groups opted to “choose one of our samples” for their data source, selected a chart, and mapped the data onto specific dimensions of the visualization
+* Groups opted to “choose one of our samples” for their data source, selected a chart, and mapped the data onto specific dimensions of the visualization.
-* After trying a few visualizations for their selected dataset, participants discussed what visualization types worked best and why
+* After trying a few visualizations for their selected dataset, participants discussed what visualization types worked best and why.
-* Finally, they reported their responses back to the group, generating a fruitful discussion of visualization types and uses
+* Finally, they reported their responses back to the group, generating a fruitful discussion of visualization types and uses.
+* Try this activity on your own to explore different visualization types and think about how you might use them.